ebloc/ebloc-broker/docs/convert/source/geth.md

 sudo mkdir -p /private
 ```

 ### Initialises a new genesis block and definition for the network

 Navigate into `eBlocPOA` directory.

-:warning: Do `/init_custom.sh` only once.
+.. warning:: Do `/init_custom.sh` only once.
 You do not need to do it again

 ```bash
 sudo ./init_custom.sh